Our Guide to Email Marketing Mastery: Building your Recipients

 - And be honest.”

 One way to get ‘whitelisted’ – aka, into your recipients’ address books – is to include a reminder at the top of each email you send, especially in the initial follow-up email, asking them to add your email address to their contacts.

 Using merge tags to address your content specifically to the recipient’s first name (and last name if you want), e.g. “Hello *|FNAME|*”, is a good measure to take and adds a personal aspect to your email.
 However, this does require you already having first name information in your database, so you may want to consider making names a mandatory section of your sign-up forms.

 Set delivery expectations for recipients

-As you build your recipient list you need to set expectations for the frequency of emails that you will be sending and to retain subscribers, you need to stick to these.
-For example, if your subscribers are told that they are signing up for a monthly newsletter but instead send weekly marketing on your offers, you risk disengaging and even annoying them.
+As you build your recipient list you need to set expectations for the frequency and quality of emails that you will be sending, and you need to stick to these if you want to retain subscribers.
+If your subscribers are told that they are signing up for a monthly newsletter, but you instead send weekly marketing emails about your offers, you’ve breached their trust and will likely lose subscribers.